isaacs/node6-module-system-change/README.md

 This would handle the case where a module with some peer dependencies is not installed in the `node_modules` of the `main` module's root.
-So, for example, if a module loaded `the-bug` as a dep, deep in a `node_modules` heirarchy (which would require a very *interesting* hybrid package management strategy!), then this would ensure that modules always have their parent's lookup paths.
+So, for example, if a module loaded `the-bug` as a dep, deep in a `node_modules` heirarchy <del>(which would require a very *interesting* hybrid package management strategy!)</del>, then this would ensure that modules always have their parent's lookup paths.

+**UPDATE**: Actually the package layout strategy wouldn't have to be all that interesting.
+If you have a pnpm/ied-style symlink-based system, then a nested peer-dep needs to have a lookup path that has paths not in the main module's set.

 However, this gets pretty long pretty fast!
 Probably you'd want to do some de-duping, so that you don't have a 100,000 item list of folders